keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_sequences/index.md

 link="./assets/trigger-02-sequence-screen.png"
 caption="Sequences">}}

-For sequences you have the possibility to choose from 3 sequence types:
+For sequences you have the possibility to choose from three sequence types:

-* Delivery - This will trigger the `delivery` sequence as defined in the [shipyard](../../../manage/shipyard/).
+* Delivery - This triggers the `delivery` sequence as defined in the [shipyard](../../../manage/shipyard/).
-* Evaluation - This will trigger the Keptn default evaluation sequence.
+* Evaluation - This triggers the Keptn default evaluation sequence.
 * Custom - Trigger any other sequence defined in the shipyard, except the delivery and evaluation sequences.

 {{< popup_image